gohugoio/hugo/docs/content/overview/quickstart.md

 So far all the posts that we have written are in draft status.
-To make a draft public, you can either run a command or manually change the draft status in the post to `true`.
+To make a draft public, you can either run a command or manually change the draft status in the post to `false`.

 ```bash
 $ hugo undraft content/post/good-to-great.md